A. How the Corinthians should consider Paul and the apostles.

 h.
 The offscouring of all things: Some ancient Greeks had a custom of casting certain worthless people into the sea during a time of plague or famine, while saying “Be our offscouring!”
 The victims were called “scrapings” in the belief that they would wipe away the communities’ guilt.

 i.
-So Paul may have a double meaning here when using the words filth and offscouring; he may be mean he is both despised and a sacrifice on their behalf.
+So Paul may have a double meaning here when using the words filth and offscouring.
+He may mean he is both despised and a sacrifice on their behalf.

 i.
-We have been made as the filth of the world, the offscouring of all things until now: It’s a little embarrassing to read Paul’s description of his ministry while working on a nice computer and surround by several hundred books.
-And especially, knowing how much I’d like to have the respect and admiration of the world.
+We have been made as the filth of the world, the offscouring of all things until now: It’s a little embarrassing to read Paul’s description of his ministry while working on a nice computer and surrounded by several hundred books.
+And especially knowing how much I, like most people, would like to have the respect and admiration of the world.

 i.
-After all, think of Paul’s resume: bounced from church to church, run out of many towns, accused of starting riots, rarely supported by the ministry, arrested and imprisoned several times--who wants to hire him?
+After all, think of Paul’s resume: bounced from church to church, run out of many towns, accused of starting riots, rarely supported by the ministry, arrested and imprisoned several times.
+Who today would hire Paul as a pastor?

 ii.
-Our problem is we often want a middle road; a little popularity, a little reputation, but still the anointing of God.
+Our problem is we often want a middle road: a little popularity, a little reputation, but still the anointing of God.
 We want the power without the cost.
 God help us to choose Paul’s way, because it is really God’s way.